 ''St George’s is a small school where children are happy and standards of learning and behaviour are high.
 Many dragons have been slain over the years and today it stands on the threshold of a secure and successful future.
 It represents the best of the English Primary education in the heartland of Europe.'' --J. Jackson (founder of St George’s), 1999.

 The School continued to develop its scope of activities, with its large range of clubs and societies.
 In October 2000, St George’s celebrated its 10-year anniversary.

-During the academic year 2000-2001 the School's enrolment continued to grow rapidly.
+During the 2000-2001 academic year the School's enrolment continued to grow rapidly.
 St George’s changed its legal status to an ASBL, this being the most usual legal entity for an independent school.
 Control of the School was entrusted to a newly appointed Board of Trustees (Conseil D’administration) which took over the management responsibilities.
-A new Chairman of the Board was also appointed externally as well as a new headmistress, Mrs Heather Duxbury – former head of an international school in Brussels.
+A new Chairman of the Board was also appointed externally as well as a new Head Teacher, Mrs Heather Duxbury.

 From September 2006 St George’s offered students the opportunity of studying the UK GCSE programme.
 St George’s also became a full member of the Council of British Independent schools in the European communities by meeting all the criteria for the provision of quality education, as determined by the Council.
 Staff levels grew exponentially from 17 in 2001 to 54 in 2007.